fwerkor/fwerkor/README.md

 forming into my dreamtale.

-## I'm Castronaut, a humble senior high student in china.
+## I'm Castronaut, a senior high student in china.
 Coding is my part-time hobby.
-If interested, take a look at my CapOS project!
+If interested, take a look at my [CapOS](https://capos.fwerkor.com) project!